Aarmartin/Aarmartin/README.md

-- Hi, I'm Aaron Martin
+# Hello, I'm Aaron Martin
-- I am a college student working on a few projects involving AI and Machine Learning
+- I am currently a college student at the University of Minnesota, Duluth.
+I am currently interested in and working on projects involving AI and Machine Learning.